 Tours in Puglia.

-I always use Viator for my tour bookings, but you can probably find the same tours on Get Your Guide too.
+I always use Viator for my tour bookings, but you can probably find similar tours on Get Your Guide too.

 Street food tour of Bari with Do Eat Better.
 Hands down my favourite food tour in Puglia.
 Read my full review first and make sure you arrive hungry!